tystar86/python_exercises/Tasks/math.md

 ```

 #61.
->Write a Python program to describe linear regression.
+>Write a function to describe linear regression.

 **Note :** A linear regression line has an equation of the form Y = a + bX, where X is the explanatory variable and Y is the dependent variable.
 The slope of the line is b, and a is the intercept (the value of y when x = 0).